dsc-courses/dsc106-2025-wi/labs/lab03/index.md

 ## Submission

+{: .note }

+Below is your lab submission checklist, please read carefully.

+1. Submit a link to your github repo (not the page).
-When submitting the lab, please record a 2 minute video with the following components:
+2. Please record a 2 minute `mp4` format video with the following components:
    1. Present your final webpage.
    2. Show you interacting with your webpage from your javascript updates.
    3. Show you switching between dark mode, light mode, and automatic (light dark) mode, along with a page refresh.
    4. Share the most interesting thing you learned from this lab.

 Please note that the video has to be in **mp4 format only.** There may be point deductions for other video formats.